hungcq/knowledge-repo/language/english-grammar-in-use-intermediate.md

     - Nationality+s = nationality + people (eg Mexicans, Thais)
     - When talking about 1 person, don't need to add a noun (eg a Thai)
 - -> For simplicity, use "nationality + people" for plural form
+- Name:
+  - Without the (most cases): (noun) + name (eg Bangkok, Hung, Doctor John, platform A, size M, room 1, vitamin B)
+  - With the:
+    - Name with Republic/State/Kingdom
+    - Name of rivers/canals/deserts, plural names (eg the Andes)
+    - Name with "of" (eg Bank of England)
+    - Name of newspapers & orgs
+  - Direction:
+    - With the: the north/south (of sth)
+    - Without the: northern sth, direction is in the name (eg South Africa)
+  - Building:
+    - With the:
+      - Names of public buildings/institutions...: name + noun (Cambridge University)
+      - Name of other buildings with people's name (eg The McDonald's)
+    - Without the: other buildings: the + name + noun (optional) (eg The Sheraton (Hotel))